Let me guess. You’re here because you’re interested in finding out whether the IBM Project Manager Professional Certificate is right for you?

 The modules do feel slightly disjointed as if they have been put together from other courses.

-Once you have passed all the courses, you’ll earn the certificate.
+Once you have passed all the courses, you’ll earn the certificate and a Credly badge.

 Set up of the course

 Each of the IBM project management courses is made up of several modules that cover a range of topics.
 The modules are broken down by weeks so the course is structured so you pace yourself throughout.
 You don’t have to stick to that, I didn’t.

 I really love the Coursera platform.
 It’s so good for learning on.
 The notes feature is great, the transcripts are easy to navigate, and it holds you accountable with reminders.

 This course did not have very many downloadable resources, although I did get some document templates.
 I think they might add more downloads in the future.

 - Training videos – you can control the playback speed, hurrah!

 - ‘What it’s like to work in project management’ videos – these are Q&A conversations with IBMers talking about their role and career journey.